-In December 2020, the Minister for Corrections announced the establishment of a new oversight committee to address reforms for staffing matters in the Alexander Maconochie Centre (AMC) and Court Transport Unit (CTU).
+The Minister for Corrections announced in December 2020 the establishment of a new oversight committee to address reforms for staffing matters in the Alexander Maconochie Centre (AMC) and Court Transport Unit (CTU).
 The objective of the committee is to look at ongoing issues around training and development, staffing levels, rosters and workforce culture and develop a blueprint for change.
-A summary of the Committee’s Terms of Reference is available below.
+A summary of the Committee’s Terms of Reference (TOR) is available below.

 Ms Christine Nixon was announced as the Chair of the Oversight Committee in February 2021, and the Committee met for the first time on 24 March 2021.
 Committee membership includes staff and Executives from ACT Corrective Services and the Justice and Community Safety Directorate, and representatives from the Human Rights Commission, Aboriginal and Torres Strait Islander peoples, Official Visitors and the Community and Public Sector Union.

 About the Committee